Uiowa-Applied-Topology/tanglenomicon_core_libraries/README.md

     F -->|Validation| D
 ```

-This methodology allows us to have high traceability, meaning we can track our features through the
+This methodology allows us to have high traceability through the development process.
+Allowing us to
-development cycle.
-This allows us to justify every decision we made in the process.
+justify every decision made in the process.

 ## Project Structure